 Ruins οf the temple of Poseidon in Sounio - credits: sborisov/Depositphotos.com

-At the southernmost point of the Attica region, Sounio stands as an emblematic archaeological site that every visitor of Athens must visit.
-Just an hour away from the city-center, Sounio hosts the majestic classical temple of Poseidon, climbed on top of the hill and brutally beaten by the waves of the Aegean Sea.
+At the southernmost point of the Attica region, Sounio stands as an emblematic archaeological site that every visitor of Athens must attend.
+Just an hour away from the city-center, Sounio hosts the majestic classical Temple of Poseidon, climbed on top of the hill and brutally beaten by the waves of the Aegean Sea.
 The place where according to ancient Greek Mythology, Aegeus fell mistakenly mourning the death of his son Theseus, is one of the must-go destinations for every sunset-lover.
 Relax on the grounds of Poseidon’s temple or have a swim at the beautiful beach nearby and enjoy the beautiful sunset Attica has to offer!